-MISO is proposing the implementation of a competitive retail solution ("CRS") to specifically address the resource adequacy needs in restructured competitive retail markets like Zone 4.
-As a restructured competitive retail market, Zone 4 has certain unique needs which include providing a timely signal for investment in new resources.
-MISO proposes to phase in the implementation of the CRS starting in 2018-2019.
+MISO is proposing the implementation of a competitive retail solution ("CRS") to specifically address the unique resource adequacy needs in restructured competitive retail markets like Zone 4.
+As a restructured competitive retail market, Zone 4 has certain unique needs which include providing a timely signal for investment in new resources including Illinois and Michigan MISO proposes to phase in the implementation of the CRS starting in 2018-2019.